deviantollam/StapleStomper/README.md

 3. Just like the flagpole cap, you can also place rubber bands in the serrations on the flagpole guide.
 You may have to add a screw above the guide to anchor the rubber band if it is large.
 This can be used to reduce the diameter, but it also can provide a gripping force for you to grab the fabric of the flag with to pluck it out of the ground.

 ![img config](./img/config_guide.png)

+"Thank you so much to MikeD for all of the amazing work translating an inintial rough sketch and notional concept into a brilliant and functional tool!
+90% or more of the credit on this one goes to him, hands-down."  ~ Deviant Ollam